dit-calendar/dit-calendar/README.md

 # dit-calendar
 ## purpose
-This is to be a calendar for participatory projects.
-Which should provide entries for events.
-And a possibility for the self-administration of the work required for the execution.
+This is a calendar for participatory projects.
+Which should provide entries for events and a possibility for the self-administration of the work required for the execution.